 How do I know when the smoked chicken wings are done?

 Chicken wings are done when they reach an internal temperature of 165 degrees Fahrenheit.
 Use a probe thermometer to check the internal temperature.
+This one from ThermoWorks is my favorite.
 You will also notice the flesh beginning to shrink away from the bone.

 - Save money by buying whole wings and breaking them down yourself.
 Lay each wing flat on a cutting board and cut through the two knobby joints.
 Use the drumette (it will look like a miniature chicken leg) and the flat for this recipe and discard the wingtips or use them to make some delicious chicken stock.